FTC9837/embedded-systems-course/README.md

   - Randomized RGB LED: Changes to a random color every second
   - Potentiometer to light up a row of LEDs
   - Color fading using a potentiometer

+**Workshop Topic #8: Photoresistors**
+Date: 7/16/2021
+Type: Hands-on with Hardware and Programming
+Corresponding Topics: 2.4 Serial Monitor, 2.5 Active Buzzer, 3.4 Photocell/Photoresistor
+- Learn about photoresistors and use them to create a box that will play music when opened
+- Combine skills and parts used in previous projects